What to eat before a run

-- Foods very high in fibre
+- Foods high in fibre

-- Excessively fatty foods
+- Fatty foods

-- Unusually spicy foods
+- Spicy foods

 - Porridge oats with milk or soy milk

-- Granola with milk or soy milk
+- Lower-sugar granola with milk or soy milk

 - Multigrain bread topped with eggs

-- Fruit salad and low-fat Greek yogurt
+- Fruit salad with low-fat Greek yogurt

-- Fruit juice or a fruit smoothie
+- Fruit juice or a fruit smoothie with peanut butter

 Are you training for an event this year?
 Share your tips and experiences below.